jemmy512/book-notes/CS/refactoring-2.md

     1. Create a transformation function that takes the record to be transformed and returns the same values.
         * This will usually involve a deep copy of the record.
 It is often worthwhile to write a test to ensure the transform does not alter the original record.
     2. Pick some logic and move its body into the transform to create a new field in the record.
 Change the client code to access the new field.
-        * If the logic is complex, use Extract Function (106) first.
+        * If the logic is complex, use `Extract Function` first.
     3. Test.
     4. Repeat for the other relevant functions.